Travel Guides

 How do you go to the toilet on Everest?

-Hotels up to Namche Bazaar has rooms with private bathroom and western-style bathrooms.
+Hotels up to Namche Bazaar have rooms with private bathrooms and western-style bathrooms.
 They even have hot showers and toilet amenities.
 So that’s not a big issue.

 In the daytime, we will find bathrooms in the villages that we cross along the way.
 In some cases, we might also have to big a hole to make a temporary toilet for the crew.